A brioche braid filled with apples, cinnamon, and brown sugar that come together to create the perfect dessert for your holiday table!

 - • 4-6 tablespoons milk or orange juice

 Note: This dough can be prepared in a tabletop mixer or kneaded by hand in a large bowl or on the countertop.
 Using a mixer will require less kneading time.
 About 10 minutes.
-If making the dough by hand, knead it at least 15 minutes so that the gluten forms well to achieve the desired consistency and texture.
+If making the dough by hand, knead it for at least 15 minutes so that the gluten forms well to achieve the desired consistency and texture.

 Combine the starter ingredients together in the bowl of a tabletop mixer.
 Whisk and set aside for 10 minutes to activate the yeast.
 It is ready when a puffy cloud forms above the mixture.